onefrankguy/dewdrop-farm/DIARY.md

 I rendered the keyboard shortcuts with Michael Hue's [key.css][].
 I like their chiclet look.

+I tuned the crop prices so the profit per day curves are more interesting.
+There's now a "best" crop per season that maximizes profits for your play style.
+I might adjust things so each season has a "best" play style as well.

 ## 4 September 2020 ##

 Day ?? of 31.
 12,893 bytes used (96.85%).